- 28 Jul 2025

 Using REST authentication, the external application captures the username and password directly from the applicant and passes it to Slate for validation.
 For prospective students and applicants, their username is their email address.

-For example, consider the following process flow:
+For example, consider the following process:

 Capture username and password in external application.